Solve all your dilemmas and read the answers to the most common question: What does CBD stand for?

 Cannabis is on the U.S. Drug Enforcement Administration’s (DEA) Schedule I list of controlled substances.
 And hemp is, botanically speaking, cannabis.

-Yet, a 2004 unanimous ruling by the 9th Circuit Court of Appeals determined that the DEA “cannot regulate naturally-occurring THC not contained within or derived from marijuana, i.e., non-psychoactive hemp is not included in Schedule I. The DEA has no authority to regulate drugs that are not scheduled.”
+A 2004 unanimous ruling by the 9th Circuit Court of Appeals determined that the DEA “cannot regulate naturally-occurring THC not contained within or derived from marijuana, i.e., non-psychoactive hemp is not included in Schedule I. The DEA has no authority to regulate drugs that are not scheduled.”

 Plus, cannabis in all forms, including CBD oil, is legal in more than 30 states.